ericelsken/AndroidCallbackWebClient/README.md

 [Request](https://github.com/ericelsken/AndroidCallbackWebClient/blob/master/src/com/ericelsken/android/web/Request.java)
 class represents some request to be made to a remote http or https server.
 Most all of your interaction with this library will be through this class, or at the very least, involve this class.
-Instance of this class cannot be instantiated directly, and are instead created by using the request.Builder class.
+Instances of this class cannot be instantiated directly, and are instead created by using the request.Builder class.
 Currently, Requests have the capability of setting a method (DELETE, GET, POST, PUT), the destination URI, PUT and POST request bodies, and set a buffer size to use when writing and reading the request and response bodies, and setting headers for the request and retrieving them from Response objects.